songweizhi/MetaCHIP/README.md

 Notes
 ---

-:warning: For a reliable construction of the species tree, input genomes for MetaCHIP should be with at least **40%** completeness.
+:warning: For a reliable construction of the species tree, input genomes need to be with at least **40%** completeness.

 How to run:
 ---